open-horizon/horizon-deb-packager/aptrepo/README.md

 ### Delete versions

-NOTE: This needs to be done for each repository (`ubuntu` in this example) and codename (`yakkety-testing` in this example)
+NOTE: This needs to be done for each repository (`ubuntu` in this example) and codename (`xenial-testing` in this example)

 List them first with a filter to isolate what you want to delete:

-    docker exec -it horizon-aptrepo bash -c 'reprepro -Vb /var/repositories/ubuntu listfilter yakkety-testing "Version (== 2.22.8~ppa~ubuntu.yakkety)"'
+    docker exec -it horizon-aptrepo bash -c 'reprepro -Vb /var/repositories/ubuntu listfilter xenial-testing "Version (== 2.22.8~ppa~ubuntu.xenial)"'

 Delete them:

-    docker exec -it horizon-aptrepo bash -c 'reprepro -Vb /var/repositories/ubuntu removefilter yakkety-testing "Version (== 2.22.8~ppa~ubuntu.yakkety)"'
+    docker exec -it horizon-aptrepo bash -c 'reprepro -Vb /var/repositories/ubuntu removefilter xenial-testing "Version (== 2.22.8~ppa~ubuntu.xenial)"'

 ### Add a new 'branch' repo/codename